ai/size-limit/README.md

 ## How It Works

-1. Applications bundles JS files into the single file.
-Otherwise, many small JS libraries have many small separated files.
-For this libraries Size Limit **creates an empty webpack** project Then, it adds your library as a dependency to the project and calculates the real cost of your libraries, including all dependencies and webpack’s polyfills.
-   Size Limit doesn’t run webpack for application, which already has JS bundle.
+1. Size Limit contains CLI tool, 3 plugins (`file`, `webpack`, `time`) and 3 plugin presets for popular cases (`prese-app`, `preset-big-lib`, `preset-small-lib`).
+CLI tool finds plugins in `package.json` and load config.
+2. If you use `webpack` plugin, Size Limit bundles JS files into the single file.
+It is important to track dependencies and webpack polyfills.
+   It is also useful for small libraries with many small files and without bundler.
+3. With `webpack` plugin Size Limit creates an empty webpack project.
+   Then it adds your library and look for bundle size difference.
-2. Size Limit compare current machine performance with low-priced Android devices to calculate **CPU throttling rate**.
+4. If you use `time` plugin, compare current machine performance with low-priced Android devices to calculate CPU throttling rate.
-3. To be specific, Size Limit runs **headless Chrome** with CPU throttling rate.
-Then it loads your JS code there and tracks the time using by Chrome to compile and execute JS.
+5. With `time` plugin Size Limit runs headless Chrome (or desktop Chrome in headless mode) with CPU throttling rate to tracks the time using by Chrome to compile and execute JS.

-## Usage for Applications and Big Libraries
+## Usage

-This guide is for two use cases:

-* Application with bundler (like webpack or Parcel).
-Any React or Vue.js application is this use case.
-* JS libraries, which use webpack or Rollup to build `dist/umd/lib.production.js`-kind file to put it to npm package.
-  [React] is a good example.

-If you have a small JS library with many separated files in npm package, see the next section.

-1. First, install `size-limit`:
+### JS Applications

+Application has own bundler and send JS bundle directly to client (without publish it to npm).

+<details><summary><b>Show instructions</b></summary>

+1. Install preset:

     ```sh
-    $ npm install --save-dev size-limit
+    $ npm install --save-dev @size-limit/preset-app
     ```

 2. Add `size-limit` section to `package.json` and `size` script: